sagemathinc/cocalc/notes/final_push.md

 ----

+- [ ] (1:00?) make it so there is a way to see which hub user is connected to (say in settings or hover text over connection)

+- [ ] (3:00?) fix doc sync with multiple hubs

+- [ ] (1:00?) reconfigure cloud with (way?) more hubs

+- [ ] (3:00?) worksheet scalability idea -- only render the outputs when they are about to appear!  how to hook into codemirror.
+Andrej cares.

+- [ ] (2:00?) increase disk space in the base vm, then make it so we archive previous versions of sage

+- [ ] (2:00?) ui: make it possible for user to easily select a sage version for a project (from those available).

+- [ ] (0:30?) make it clear to users that their name is publicly visible even if they don t share projects -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f6293ef1a19861

 - [ ] terminal -- when copying/pasting, long lines become multiple lines, which is one of my pet peeves!

 - [ ] terminal -- burst control-c is stupid; instead, just delete output (?), but don't send control-c.